 The bottom line is this: water pollution is a major issue.
 Nutrient pollution in the US Midwest and Gulf Coast has contributed to the largest dead zone ever measured, spanning over eight thousand square miles from Texas to the Mississippi River Delta in the Gulf of Mexico.
 It has contributed to the loss of fish and shellfish species in water bodies across the US and around the world, which hurts our ecosystems and our economy.
 Water quality trading is a cost-effective tool at our disposal, and the better we’re able to use it, and all the tools in our toolbox, the more effectively we’ll be able to maintain healthy ecosystems that support healthy communities and economies.

-For more information, check out the StoryMap version of the study:
+For more information, check out the StoryMap version of the study (click here to open it in a new browser window):

 Please see our Reprint Guidelines for details on republishing our articles.